 6. Rwanda – “Land of a Thousand Hills”

 Because of a devastating genocidal drive in 1994, Rwanda doesn’t spring to the top of most people’s list of must-sees.
-That’s a shame, because in the 21 years since the ceasefire, this budget-friendly country has become a technology hub on par with Singapore and an affordable natural wonderland.
-There is very little crime in a nation blessed with volcanoes, rainforests bursting with primates, birds, leopards, rhinoes and other native beasts and an amazing array of vibrant-colored wildflowers and butterflies.
+That’s a shame.
+21 years since the ceasefire, this budget-friendly country has become a technology hub.
+On par with Singapore and an affordable natural wonderland.
+There is very little crime in a nation blessed with volcanoes and rainforests.
+Bursting with primates, birds, leopards, rhinos and other native beasts and an amazing array of vibrant-coloured wildflowers and butterflies.
 It takes its ecotourism seriously.
 This central African nation banned plastic bags six years before California.
 Rwandan cities are marked by bold architecture, greenery and lots of cultural outlets.
-All of this natural beauty, knowledge and culture comes with a tiny price tag.
+All of this natural beauty, knowledge and culture comes with a small price tag.
 Find a running buddy at JoinMyTrip.
 Including accommodation, food and transportation, one week in Rwanda costs about 136€/$152.